Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 waited about 1½ hours &

-they went on again.
+then went on again

-Arriving at our destination
+arriving at our destination

-Stormberg Junction -1.30 p m
+at Stormberg Junction 1.30 p m

-where we emptied waste &
+where we emptied [[wastes ?]] &

 took all baggage to camp